mirage/mirage-www/tmpl/wiki/tutorial-lwt.md

   end
 ```

 This code is also found in `lwt/src/unikernels.ml` in the `mirage-skeleton` code repository.
-Build it by setting the TARGET path variable to `heads1` before running `mirage configure`.
+Build it by setting the TARGET environment variable to `heads1` before running `mirage configure`.

 ###Syntax Extensions